Is Palau really a great diving destination?

 To top all these underwater treasures, Palau’s iconic mushroom-shaped limestone islands – Rock Islands – are even prettier in real life than they are in photos.
 The beaches, with their beautiful white sand contrasting sharply with the azure blue of the sea and the lush green of the vegetation, will take your breath away.
 It is exactly this that makes these beaches so special.
 There are over 400 Rock Islands, each one with its special hidden treasure of a perfect reef, a pristine beach, or in many cases, both.

 Looking to see whether Palau is a great diving destination for yourself?
-Then think no longer!
+Then look no further!
 Choose Palau Siren for your next liveaboard dive holiday!
 Palau never ceases to amaze with an amazing mix of pristine reefs, vertigo-inducing drop-offs, thrilling drift dives, abundant marine life and fascinating WWII shipwrecks!!!
 Jump right in:

 Share: